ying-tang/help-documentation/_horizon/horizon-for-administrators.md

 3. **Host Aggregates**: This option provides a list of host aggredates and availablity zones.
 See [Host Aggregates wiki](https://wiki.openstack.org/wiki/Host-aggregates) for more information.

-3. **Instances**: This option allows you to get more detail about all running instances in your IBM Blue Box Cloud.
+3. **Instances**: This option allows you to get more detail about all running instances in your IBM Bluemix Private Cloud.
 You can also delete instances from these pages.

 4. **Flavors and Images**: Create your own flavors and upload custom images.
 Be sure to set access to public so these new flavors and images are available within your projects.

-5. **Networks and Routers**: These options allow you to manage all networks and routers in your IBM Blue Box Cloud.
+5. **Networks and Routers**: These options allow you to manage all networks and routers in your IBM Bluemix Private Cloud.

 5. **Defaults**: Set the quota set by default for all new tenants.